 Kerling in Kerlingarskarð pass on the Snæfellsnes peninsula

-See also my travel-blog on Kerling in Kerlingarskarð pass:
+See also my travel-blog about Kerling in Kerlingarskarð pass:

 Now let's go back to road 574 and drive to the white lighthouse at Malarrif and visit Snæfellsjökull Visitor Centre.